 While Camp&Trek continues to allow young people the chance to explore and enjoy the Great Outdoors, often for the very first time, we also aim to open their eyes to new opportunities and allow them to not only discover strengths and skills they did not know they had, but to return to their own communities more confident and self-aware.

-Five night residential stays, combining a chance to enjoy the Great Outdoors and for young people to work as a team to discover more about their own and others strengths and abilities, will continue to be at the heart of what we do although we are always happy to discuss alternatives.
+Four and five night residential stays, combining a chance to enjoy the Great Outdoors and for young people to work as a team to discover more about their own and others strengths and abilities, will continue to be at the heart of what we do although we are always happy to discuss alternatives.

 All our courses are heavily subsidised and currently leaders, usually two to a group of eight young people, go free.